-You will be asked to pay a bond when renting and most likely sign a rental agreement.
+You will likely be asked to pay a bond when renting and sign a rental agreement.
 In most instances, references are required.
-Although Snow Farm does not arrange or provide accommodation for staff, if you are having difficulty finding accommodation before commencing work, let us know, and we may be able to help.
+Although Snow Farm does not arrange or provide accommodation for staff, if you are having difficulty finding accommodation before commencing work, let us know, and we may help.

 Most of Wanaka is accessible by foot.
 It could take up to half an hour or 40mins to walk to the outreaches of town.
 (Beacon Point, Aubrey Rd, Sargood Drive)